Delegate Guide

 Technology

-Computers are not required for this conference.
 Delegates found using cell phones or devices during debate will first be given a warning; following that, the device will be confiscated for the remainder of the committee session.
-Delegates are expected to bring paper to write clauses or notes during debate.
+Laptops, iPads, and tablets will not be allowed during formalized debate to take notes, give speeches, or work on papers.
 No technology will be allowed until clause/resolution writing, at which point delegates can collaborate using laptop computers.
 Additionally, working on resolutions both before the conference and in between committee sessions is strictly prohibited.
 These policies will be monitored by Chairs, and we hope that they will ensure a fair and respectful committee experience.

 Attendance

 All delegates are expected to attend every committee session.
 Attendance will be taken at each session.
-Delegates are expected to remain in the committee session for the entire length of the session unless excused by the Committee Chair and approved by the Advisor.
-Delegates not in attendance will be referred to Advisors and, if unexcused, are subject to sanction at the discretion of the Chair and/or the Secretariat.
+Delegates are expected to remain in the committee session for the entire length of the session unless the Advisor of the delegate has talked to a member of the Delegations Team or Senior Secretariat Member.
+Delegates not in attendance will be referred to Advisors and, if unexcused, are subject to sanctions at the discretion of the Chair and/or the Secretariat.
 Full attendance at committee sessions, unless the delegate has been excused by their Advisor and Chair, is required for delegates to be considered for committee awards.

-YMUN LI will present four delegation awards: Best Large Delegation, Outstanding Large Delegation, Best Small Delegation, Outstanding Small Delegation.
-As a reminder, any delegation with 15 or more students is a large delegation.
+YMUN LII will present four delegation awards: Best Large Delegation, Outstanding Large Delegation, Best Small Delegation, Outstanding Small Delegation.
+As a reminder, any delegation with 16 or more students is a large delegation.
 Any delegation with 15 or fewer students is a small delegation.
 We will evaluate awards by taking into consideration individual delegate performance and delegation size.
-The YMUN LI Director-General of Committees and Secretary General reserve discretion over all final decisions made to awards, both individual and delegation.
+The YMUN LII Director-General of Committees and Secretary General reserve discretion over all final decisions made to awards, both individual and delegation.

 Security